As the saying goes, cash is the lifeline of a business. It’s no exception for Tesla.

 As of 2Q 2020, Tesla only managed to produce an average amount of $250 million in free cash flow per quarter based on the $1 billion TTM free cash flow.

 From this analysis, Tesla’s existing free cash flow generation is far from sufficient to support the company’s future expansion.

 Tesla’s Cash Flow from Financing Activities

 To quickly summarize, cash flows from financing activities are primarily related to debt issuance and repayment.
-Aside from debt related activities, this section also cover cash inflow from the issuance of common stocks.
-Moreover, cash outflow will also be shown here for such activities as shares buyback and dividends payout.
+Aside from debt-related activities, this section also covers cash inflow from the issuance of equity.

 References and Credits

 1. All financial data on this page were obtained and referenced from Tesla’s quarterly and annual filings which can be found in the company’s website: Tesla Investor Relations.